Jumbub/game-of-life-js/readme.md

 Found the culprit.
 Yikes.

+After some digging, I realised that the document title changing was causing Bitwarden to run some scripts.
+After removing the title change, performance was back to base.

 ### Chrome user matters

 Running benchmarks as the "guest" account will mean you don't have any extensions running in the background, affecting your performance.